oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 Next you will need to start the application:

-1. Go to Deployments
+1. Go to Deployments.
-1. Select Control
+1. Select Control.
-1. Select testwebapp
+1. Select `testwebapp`.
-1. Select Start
+1. Select Start.
-1. Select Servicing all requests
+1. Select Servicing all requests.
 1. Select Yes.

 After the successful deployment, go to the application through the domain1-cluster-1-lb external IP.